 How to plan for hidden travel costs in a business travel budget

-From baggage fees to international roaming charges, discover how to avoid the common hidden travel costs when budgeting for business travel
+From baggage fees to international roaming charges, discover how to avoid common hidden travel costs when budgeting for business travel

 Gone are the days when an airline ticket quote covered all costs.
-It’s surprisingly easy to get confused by airline baggage rules, even for seasoned corporate travel planners.
+It’s easy to get confused by airline baggage rules, even for seasoned corporate travel planners.

 Hotels make up a high percentage of average business travel expenses, so you’ll want to examine fees carefully when budgeting.